maths/stack-web/website_files/CaseStudies/2026/Trieste_STACK_Report_2026.md

 ## Introduction

-The International Meeting of the STACK Community 2026 was held at the University of Trieste, Italy, from 27 to 29 May 2026.
-In this meeting we had lecturers, highschool teachers, researchers, software developers, and local university staff coming together to discuss the future of STEM education and developing solutions to support education accross multiple contexts.
+The Meeting of the STACK Community 2026 was held at the University of Trieste, Italy, from 27 to 29 May 2026.
+In this meeting we had lecturers, highschool teachers, researchers, software developers, and local university staff coming together to discuss the future of STEM education and developing solutions to support education accross multiple international contexts.

 At this conference we had 46 participants from 12 countries, with attendance from Kenya, Rwanda, and Somalia, alongside participants from Austria, Estonia, Finland, Germany, Italy, Japan, Slovenia, Switzerland, and the United Kingdom.